Buneabt/GWU-Sat/readme.md

 **Programming Language**

-***This project will be programmed mainly using C for the OBC system and MatLab for the ADCS portion of the project.***
+***This project will be programmed mainly using C for the OBC system and ADCS portion of the project.***
 Unless Stated all programming files will be inside the **SAT** Folder

 ## Things to Do